 If you are a snorer then you have likely heard and read countless times that it affects your sleep quality, which ultimately has an effect on your health.

 Learning about sleep stages will help you understand why it’s important to find a product that will help you stop snoring.
 If your snoring is nasal-based, a nasal dilator may work best.
 If you snore loudly while sleeping on the back, a Tongue Retaining Device could work best.
-Otherwise, a comfortable and successful way to stop snoring is using a Zyppah.
+Otherwise, a comfortable and successful way to stop snoring is by using a Zyppah or SnoreRx.

 Of course you know sleep is something you do every night, but what is its purpose?
 The study of sleep is actually fairly new, which is also why case studies associated with snoring and sleep quality are also pretty current.